Freelance Email Developer

 Who am I?

-My name is Sharon Jennings, I am a Freelance Email Developer with over 8 years’ experience in the industry
+My name is Sharon Jennings, I am a Freelance Email Developer with almost 10 years’ experience in the industry

 How can I help You?